teateatea/heartbreaker/A/B/C/Rules/Combat Order.md

 ##### Jumping In
 Any Creature that has been affected by the Active Creature may choose to jump in.
 This occurs most commonly when a Creature has been attacked, and wants to immediately retaliate.

-The affected Creature takes their action (as if they had been nominated), and then nominates who goes next.
+The affected Creature takes their action as if they had been nominated, and then nominates who goes next.

-If multiple Creatures want to Jump In, they may roll Initiative to determine which one acts.
+If multiple Creatures want to Jump In, they roll Initiative to determine which one acts.

-> This rule may appear to make coordinated attacks and ambushes impossible, but Creatures may **[[Combat Actions#Readying an Action|Ready an Action]]** if simultaneous action is required.
+> This rule may appear to make coordinated attacks and ambushes impossible, but Creatures may **[[Combat Actions#Readying an Action|Ready an Action]]** on their turn if simultaneous action is required.
 >
 > For example, multiple Creatures can prepare to strike "as soon as Liliana shoots her arrow," resulting in six arrows being loosed before Liliana needs to nominate the next Creature.